coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 Edit the .md file (markdown tagged file)
   Visual Studio Code and Dillinger.io

-## More Raw
+## Posh-Git
-Correction: Posh-git is installed, but not fully set up for prompt.
+https://github.com/dahlbyk/posh-git

 A better test of Posh-git's installation is whether Get-GitStatus Cmdlet is available

-https://github.com/dahlbyk/posh-git

 Posh-git provides a customized prompt, tab completion and the following CmdLets etc